 Day by day itinerary

-Depart the UK on an overnight flight, arriving in Buenos Aires on day two.
+Enjoy included UK airport lounge access before departing on an overnight flight, arriving in Buenos Aires on day two.

-Arrive in Buenos Aires and check into your hotel, located just a short walk from upmarket Recoleta and the impressive architecture surrounding Plaza San Martin.
+Arrive in Buenos Aires and check into your hotel, located in upmarket Recoleta.
 An orientation walking tour provides the chance to familiarise yourself with the city’s grid system – long, tree-lined avenues connecting the barrios (neighbourhoods) that give Buenos Aires its unique character.
 The following day you’ll explore some of these in more detail as you head out on a guided city tour to La Boca, San Telmo and Recoleta among others, even stopping for a drink at the famous Café Tortoni, a historic hang out for Buenos Aires’ intellectual elite.
-Your final day in the capital is at leisure so perhaps enjoy a tango show, head across the water to Colonia in Uruguay or experience a polo match on the outskirts of the city.

 Departing the capital you’ll fly east to the vineyards of Mendoza, set beneath soaring Andean peaks.
 A two-night stay and a full-day tour mean you’ll have time to visit some of the region’s most prestigious wineries including those of the Luján de Cuyo, the recognised home of Argentinian malbec.